Ammonite (film): Production

 In December 2018, it was announced Kate Winslet and Saoirse Ronan had joined the cast of the film, with Francis Lee directing the screenplay he wrote.
 Iain Canning, Fodhla Cronin O'Reilly and Emile Sherman serve as producers with See-Saw Films, BBC Films and the British Film Institute.
 In March 2019, Fiona Shaw announced her role in the film.
-In May 2019, it was announced Alec Secareanu, James McArdle and Gemma Jones had joined the cast of the film.
+In May 2019, it was announced Alec Secăreanu, James McArdle and Gemma Jones had joined the cast of the film.

 Principal photography began on 11 March 2019, in Lyme Regis, Dorset.
 The scenes were shot chronologically in order to deepen the immersion in the characters' psychological trajectory.
 David Tucker, director of the Lyme Regis Museum, consulted on the film's scientific accuracy.

 Release

-In February 2019, Lionsgate and Transmission Films acquired UK and Australian distribution rights to Ammonite, respectively.
+In February 2019, Lionsgate and Transmission Films acquired UK and Australian/New Zealand distribution rights to Ammonite, respectively, while Sony Pictures Worldwide Acquisitions took most international territories, including Italy, Latin America, the Middle East, Turkey, Scandinavia, South Africa, Spain and Asia excluding Japan.
 In January 2020, Neon acquired US and Canadian distribution rights to the film for $3 million.
 Ammonite was set to world premiere at that year's Cannes Film Festival, prior to its cancellation due to the COVID-19 pandemic.
 It was also selected to screen at the Telluride Film Festival in Colorado in September of that year, prior to its cancellation also due to the pandemic.

 Ammonite had its world premiere at the Toronto International Film Festival on 11 September.
 Winslet was awarded TIFF's Tribute Actor Award.
 Ammonite has or is scheduled to be screened at several film festivals including Deauville, Hamptons, Mill Valley, Newfest, Ghent, London, Chicago and Montclair.

 Ammonite was theatrically released in the United States on 13 November.
 It was subsequently released in Australia on 14 January 2021 and in the United Kingdom on 26 March 2021.